NawaMan/FunctionalJ/docs/struct_type.md

 }
 ```

-Notice that this is just a method and it can be in any class.
+Notice that this is just a method and it can be in any class or interface.

 The above code results in a class called `pkg.Person` in the same package with this code.
 This class has two fields: `fieldName` and `lastName`.

-## Creating an Object
+## Creating a Struct
 The following code shows how to create the object.

 ```java